antenore/ARIA/docs/technical/validation.md

 ## Overview

 ARIA's validation system ensures the integrity and correctness of policies and templates.
+The system supports multiple policy formats to accommodate both testing and production use cases.

 ## Design Goals